Before World War Two

 Southern Pacific Railroad

-Roosevelt Dam was completed in 1911; Arizona became a state in 1912.
-By then, the Southern Pacific Railroad had constructed a hotel near the dam and was offering tours.
-Tonto National Monument was one of the highlights on their Apache Trail Tour.
+In 1911, the Roosevelt Dam was finally built.
+Arizona became a state in 1912.
+Later, the Southern Pacific Railroad created a hotel near the dam and was offering tours.
+Tonto National Monument was one of their highlights on the Apache Trail Tour.

-In 1929, in cooperation with the US Forest Service, the Southern Pacific made a road to a large parking area at the mouth of Cholla Canyon, where the current picnic area is located.
+In 1929, the US Forest Service and Southern Pacific made a road to a large parking area at the mouth of Cholla Canyon.
+This is where the current picnic area is located.
 A pit toilet was dug, and a 1-mile trail was cut to the Lower Cliff Dwelling.
 Ray Stevens was hired as caretaker and was paid $30 a month to serve as the first maintenance person and tour guide.

-The official history of Tonto National Monument dates from 1907, but the period of protection and preservation began in July 1933.
-On that date, Tonto National Monument was transferred from the Department of Agriculture, U.S. Forest Service, to the Department of Interior, National Park Service.
+The official history of Tonto National Monument dates from 1907.
+But the period of protection and preservation began in July 1933.
+Started with the U.S. Forest Service, to the Department of the Interior: National Park Service.

 Charlie Steen was the first National Park Ranger assigned to Tonto.
-During 1934, Steen was assigned to spend time at many newly established monuments.
+In 1934, Steen was assigned to spend time at many newly established monuments.

 Rangers in this remote area lived in tent houses and drew water from the local spring.
 Flooding, scorpions, rattlesnakes, and hard work were part of the daily routine.
-As primitive as the conditions were, Steen and the rangers that followed persevered.
-The road was improved and a trail was cut from the parking lot to the cliff dwellings.
+As primitive as the conditions were, Steen and the rangers who followed persisted.
+The road improved, and a trail was created that went from the parking lot to the cliff dwellings.
 Archeological and biological studies were initiated to better understand the cliff dwellings and the surrounding environment.
 A park ranger could now be present at the cliff dwellings to inform visitors of the Monument's archeological value and protect what remained of the fragile structures.

-Also in 1934, the Gila Pueblo Archeological Center took samples from the timbers in the dwellings for dating purposes.
-Dendrochronology, or tree ring dating, is a method of using growth rings on trees as a calendar in order to date archeological sites.
+Gila Pueblo Archeological Center sampled the timbers in the dwellings for dating purposes.
+Dendrochronology, or tree ring dating, is a method of using growth rings on trees.
+Used as a calendar to date archaeological sites.

-The first indication of how many people were visiting came in September 1935 when Steen reported 305 people for the month.
+The first sign of how many people were visiting came in September 1935.
+Steen reported 305 people for the month.
 Read Steen's Monthly Reports.

 In 1937, President Franklin D. Roosevelt added 480 acres to the Monument.
-Eventually, nearly 70 archeological sites were discovered on the now 1120 acre preserve.
+70 archeological sites discovered on the now 1120-acre preserve.

 Visitors and Park Ranger at Lower Cliff Dwelling, Circa 1941